SuleimanFarah/sunpy/GSOC-2015-SunPy-Proposal-:-Ankit-Kumar.md

 Although I haven't really had much experience contributing to Open source Projects, I have extensive experience in developing projects implementing scientific and mathematical ideas by using Python and its Libraries.

 * I built a set of scripts that used panda, numpy, scipy, matplotlib, QSTK to perform algorithmic trading, price-timeseries chart plotting.
+[Algo_Trading](https://github.com/ankitkmr/Algo_Trading_Software)

 * I also  implemented a grain strain measurement software based on Electron BackScattering Diffraction (EBSD) maps last semester using Python, numpy, scipy and matplotlibs for my Mechanical Properties Lab.
-It would read in grain data from EBSD files, store them and correlate them to data points in second EBSD file, recognize closed grains and calculate grain strain
+It would read in grain data from EBSD files, store them and correlate them to data points in second EBSD file, recognize closed grains and calculate grain strain [Grain Strain Measurement](https://github.com/ankitkmr/Grain_Strain_Measurement)

 * In Current semester as well I am heading the development of SaaS project, a cloud based extractive metallurgy simulation by using Python for module development of all the ore processing units, Bootstrap for frontend and Python web micro-framework flask for backend.
+[Extractive Metallurgy (currently being developed this semester as part of a course)](https://github.com/ankitkmr/Extractive_Metallurgy)

 You may find my software source code here: https://github.com/ankitkmr